Weekly Musings 127

 Contrary to what some have said (and continue to say), that didn't drive the ordinary person away from blogging.
 It did, however, shove personal blogs to the side while the spotlight pivoted to illuminate the slicker, fancier blogs that started popping up everywhere.

 The balance between professional and personal blogging has shifted a bit in recent years.
-Nowadays, use blogs for many reasons: promoting their businesses or brands, selling their products, sharing information and experiences, teaching, recounting the minutiae of their daily lives.
+Nowadays, people use blogs for many reasons: promoting their businesses or brands, selling their products, sharing information and experiences, teaching, recounting the minutiae of their daily lives.

 Is that best use of blogs?
 It all depends on the person doing the blogging, I guess.
 That said, more than a bit of what appears in the so-called blogosphere clogs up the web with cruft and chaff and static.